kohkimakimoto/chef-for-centos/README.md

 # Usage

-Following steps will build your CentOS sever environment in easy several steps.
+Following will build your CentOS sever environment in a few steps.

 1. Install CentOS.